Global Business Management

 The graduate has reliably demonstrated the ability to:

-- conduct business with diverse populations using culturally appropriate methods in compliance with relevant national and international law, legislation, policies, and regulations;
+- conduct global business with diverse populations using culturally appropriate methods in compliance with relevant national and international laws, policies, regulations and ethical practice;

-- assist in the importing and exporting functions of a business;
+- assist in the importing and exporting functions of a business to support global operations;

-- apply quality control and assurance programs to sourcing and supplying;
+- implement quality control and assurance programs in sourcing and supplying goods to meet international standards;

-- develop new products and services consistent with evolving market needs;
+- develop new products and services consistent with evolving market needs to meet organizational objectives;

-- evaluate the viability of marketing a product or service in an international market or markets;
+- evaluate the viability of marketing a product or service internationally to achieve sustainable growth;

-- apply entrepreneurial strategies to maximize the effectiveness of international business initiatives;
+- develop entrepreneurial strategies to identify and respond to opportunities in international business initiatives;

 Program Progression